-Moore (1986), in coming from a university context, focused attention on the term 'adult' as referring to 'all college students, undergraduate and above'.
+Moore (No Date Given), in coming from a university context, focused attention on the term 'adult' as referring to 'all college students, undergraduate and above'.
 He suggested that 'andragogy' can be more broadly defined as all 'learner-focused' education.
-In his listing of the adult learner characteristics, he provided the following implications for technology use: Adults should be provided with adequate resources and technology tools to direct their own learning; adult learners should regularly be required to relate classroom content to actual life experiences; appropriate beliefs about learning are developed over time by providing students with many opportunities to ask their own questions and engage in personal inquiry; and, motivation and interest can be supported by designing authentic projects or tasks that the learners can see are relevant to their future needs.
+He also reflects on the self-directed or autonomous learner by referencing Knowles' (1970) perspective as especially characteristic of learning in adulthood.
+Adults have a self-concept of independence.
+Their everyday lives are perceived as being capable of self-direction, and this is also the case in their learning.
+In his listing of the adult learner characteristics, he provided the following implications for technology use: Adults should be provided with adequate resources and technology tools to direct their own learning; adult learners should regularly be required to relate classroom content to actual life experiences; appropriate beliefs about learning are developed over time by providing students with many opportunities to ask their own questions and engage in personal inquiry; and, motivation and interest can be supported by designing authentic projects or tasks that the learner can see are relevant to their future needs.

 Dewar (1999) articulated what she deems to be important principles of andragogy/adult learning for consideration when facilitating adult learning online.
-Increasing and maintaining one's sense of self-esteem and pleasure are strong secondary motivators for engaging in learning experiences.
+Increasing and maintaining ones sense of self-esteem and pleasure are strong secondary motivators for engaging in learning experiences.
 New knowledge has to be integrated with previous knowledge; that means active learner participation.
 Adult learning must be problem and experience centered.
 Effective adult learning entails an active search for meaning in which new tasks are somehow related to earlier activities.
 A certain degree of arousal is necessary for learning to occur.
 Stress acts as a major block to learning.
 Collaborative modes of teaching and learning will enhance the self-concepts of those involved and result in more meaningful and effective learning.

-Adults will generally learn best in an atmosphere that is nonthreatening and supportive of experimentation and in which different learning styles are recognized.
+Adults will generally learn best in an atmosphere that is non threatening and supportive of experimentation and in which different learning styles are recognized.
 Adults experience anxiety and ambivalence in their orientation to learning.
 Adult learning is facilitated when: The learner's representation and interpretation of his/her own experience are accepted as valid, acknowledged as an essential aspect influencing change, and respected as a potential resource for learning; the teacher can give up some control over teaching processes and planning activities and can share these with learners; teaching activities do not demand finalized, correct answers and closure; teaching activities express a tolerance for uncertainty, inconsistency, and diversity; and, teaching activities promote both question-asking and -answering, problem-finding and problem-solving.
 Adult skill learning is facilitated when individual learners can assess their own skills and strategies to discover inadequacies or limitations for themselves.